centreon/centreon-documentation/versioned_docs/version-23.04/monitoring/discovery/hosts-discovery.md

 3. Create a discovery job for each type of resource you want to discover: go to **Configuration > Hosts > Discovery** and click on **+ADD**.
 A wizard opens.

+You can duplicate discovery jobs: hover over the job and then click **Duplicate**.

 ## Job discovery wizard

 ### Step 1: Choose a provider